clarkedarkmatter/carrieforky-0d637/content/pages/about.md

         self:
           textAlign: left
     text: >
-      Carrie is a Christian, an educator, a mother and a community leader.
-She has designed and written curriculum for programs in our community and served at high levels in multiple organizations.
+      Carrie is a an educator, a mother and community leader.
+She has designed and written curriculum for schools in our community as well as organized efforts to benefit our community through many local organizations.

-      She is fighting for our voice in Frankfort.
+      Read more in the sections below.
     actions:
       - type: Button
         label: Join Carrie Today